cafeibit/Azure-Data-Engineering/Apache-Spack/README.md

 *  With Azure Synapse Apache Spark pools, it's easy to transform nested structures into columns and array elements into multiple rows.

-*  In the example, the following steps show the techniques involved to deal with complex data types by creating multiple DataFrames to achieve the desired result.
+*  In the <a href="./loadinnotebook.py">Examples</a>, the following steps show the techniques involved to deal with complex data types by creating multiple DataFrames to achieve the desired result.

    *  Step 1: Define a function for flattening